DECLARATION OF FAITH

 SACRED PICTURES AND IMAGES

 The Worldwide Anglican Church holds that pictures and images of Christ and the Saints may be reverenced as sacred things, though not adored.
-We do not deny to any Christian the use of this pious practice if it be an aid to worship, but we caution against abuses thereof when the picture or image is given the adoration which belongs only to God, or its veneration considered necessary to salvation or justification.
+We do not deny to any Christian the use of this pious practice if it is an aid to worship, but we caution against abuses thereof when the picture or image is given the adoration which belongs only to God, or its veneration considered necessary to salvation or justification.

 ♫ Music “All Creatures of Our God and King”